gitkraft/gitkraft/README.md

 ## Why Choose GitKraft?

-Large organizations often need to **adapt vendor or community software** to meet specific requirements while keeping up with the latest updates.
-GitKraft provides a modern, efficient toolset for **managing source-code patches**, overcoming the limitations of traditional methods that can lead to delays and security risks.
-By integrating patch management into the Git version control system, GitKraft **accelerates development and update cycles**, enables rapid vulnerability fixes, and maintains **clear audit trails**.
-It also fosters open-source collaboration, reducing the need for forks and simplifying contributions back to the community.
+Large organizations often need to **adapt the source code** of vendor or community software to meet specific requirements while keeping up with the latest updates.
+However, GitHub has a notable limitation: a fork of a public repository must also be public, as private forks of public repositories are not supported.
+GitKraft bridges this gap by enabling the creation of **private forks for public repositories**.

-An example of software distributed as source code is Helm charts (used for configuring services on the Kubernetes platform).
-End-users often need to customize Helm charts at the source level, highlighting the need for patch management solutions like GitKraft.
+While GitHub allows private forks when the source repository is private (with the option to later make the source repo public), this approach introduces a significant security flaw.
+Users from other organizations can access commits from private repositories within the same fork network, even including commits from deleted private repositories.
+Truffle Security has highlighted this issue[^Truffle], which poses a severe risk of exposing confidential information.
+GitKraft's private forks address this problem, ensuring your data remains **secure** and **isolated**.

+In addition to secure forks, GitKraft offers a modern and efficient solution for **managing source-code patches**, overcoming challenges associated with traditional approaches.
+Current patch management methods often obscure the change history, complicating code reviews and collaboration.
+Some common problems include:

+- **`.patch` files in Git repositories**: Storing customizations as `.patch` files feels like using one version control system inside another, making it difficult to understand changes.
+- **Merge**: Merging upstream changes into a private branch buries customizations within the branch's history, making it hard to distinguish between official releases and custom modifications.
+- **Rebase**: Rebasing a patch branch over upstream changes disrupts workflows for developers who have already checked out the branch, leading to errors when running `git pull`.

+To address these challenges, GitKraft introduces a novel approach to patch management with a new operation called **weld merge**.
+This operation preserves a transparent history of changes, simplifying audits and fostering effective collaboration.

+In summary, GitKraft accelerates development and update cycles, enables rapid vulnerability fixes, and maintains clear audit trails.
+These features empower open-source collaboration, reduce reliance on permanent forks, and streamline contributions back to the community.

 ## GitKraft for Open Source

-To benefit the public, GitKraft will distribute popular open-source projects on its platform.
-Initially, all distributed projects will be Helm charts.
+A prime example of software distributed as source code is **Helm charts**, commonly used to configure services on the Kubernetes platform.
+End-users often need to customize Helm templates at the source level, highlighting the need for robust patch management solutions like GitKraft.
+To benefit the public, GitKraft will distribute popular open-source Helm charts on its platform.
 This initiative is currently in progress.
 Stay tuned for updates.

 ## Stay in Touch